Performance Arts

 Shortlisted for the 2022 Independent School of the Year Award for Performance Arts and Music.

 The Performance Arts Faculty at BMS has a long-standing tradition of providing students with an array of unrivalled exciting and challenging opportunities.
-They have the chance to take part in:
+Students will have the chance to take part in:

-- ACT! – Bedford Modern School hosts Bedford’s Schools’ Drama Festival.
-Schools from across the region come together to create and perform an evening of devised drama.
-This is exclusively for our Y7 and Y8 students.
+• ACT! – Bedford Modern School hosts Bedford’s Schools’ Drama Festival.
+Schools from across the county come together to create and perform an evening of devised drama.

-- Theatre in Transit – Our exclusive Sixth Form theatre company, delivering a wide range of thought-provoking and challenging productions.
-Recent plays include A Midsummer Night’s Dream, Our Town and The Caucasian Chalk Circle all performed at The Place in Bedford.
+• Theatre in Transit – Our exclusive Sixth Form theatre company, delivering a wide range of thought-provoking and challenging productions.
+Recent plays include A Midsummer Night’s Dream (2023), The Curious Incident of the Dog in the Night-time (2024), and The Government Inspector (2025).
+All plays are performed at The Place Theatre, Bedford.

-- Dance classes – These are offered to all years in Ballet, Tap, Modern, and Street Dance.
-The dance highlights of the year are the Dance Showcase and the House Dance Competition.
+• Dance classes – These are offered to all years in Ballet, Tap, Modern, Jazz and Street Dance.
+The highlights of the year are the House Dance Competition and the Dance Showcase.

-- New York’s Broadway – Every other year we run a Sixth Form trip to the bright lights of New York – a wonderful experience designed specifically for performance arts students.
-Students watch two Broadway shows, attend a professionally run workshop as well visit the 9/11 Memorial Museum and the ‘Top of the Rock’.
+• New York’s Broadway – Every other year we run a Sixth Form trip to the bright lights of New York – a wonderful experience designed specifically for Performance Arts students.

 All BMS students are encouraged to audition for the various productions and showcases throughout the year.